trust-mfn-berlin/animals-as-objects/vault/story.silkworms.md

 <figcaption>

 _Mulberry trees at the French Cemetery in Berlin-Mitte, 2020.
-(Photo Britta Lange.
+(Image: Britta Lange.
 All rights reserved.)_

 </figcaption>